 This is the first of a series of notes which provide more detail about, and comment on, the many attempts – some successful, most not – to ‘reform’ the UK Civil Service.
 This note summarises reform programs through to just before Tony Blair’s government was elected in 1997.

-I recommend that you read the Civil Service Reform: Introduction and Efficiency Programs sections of this website before reading these more detailed notes.
+I strongly recommend that you read the Civil Service Reform: Introduction and Efficiency Programs sections of this website before reading these more detailed notes.
 You might also like to read about Civil Service Reform Syndrome in order to understand why Ministers and senior officials fail, time and time again, to establish a change program with a realistic chance of success.
-Then read on for more detailed information about the following key reports and initiatives, as well as about many more less prominent government initiatives, external reports and analysis.
+Then read these more detailed notes for information about the following key reports and initiatives, as well as about many more less prominent government initiatives, external reports and analysis.

 - 1853 Northcote Trevelyan (published 1854)